autoSteve/ha-solcast-solar/ADVOPTIONS.md

     adjusted_factor = base_factor + ((1 - base_factor) * ((1-(interval_forecast/interval_peak))^2))

-Adjusted factors are constrained to lie within the range 0 to 1.
+Adjusted dampening factors are constrained to lie within the range 0 to 1.
 The chart below illustrates the behaviour of the two different adjustment calculations for base factors of 0.5 and 0.9.
 As the forecast generation decreases in relation to the recent generation peak the logarithmic calculation tends to give a higher adjusted factor than the exponential calculation.
 The logarithmic calculation gives an adjusted factor of 1.0 for any forecast below around 36% of the peak whereas the adjusted factor from the exponential calculation only approaches 1.0 as forecast generation approaches 0.

 <img width="675"  alt="Dampeningcomparison" src=".github/SCREENSHOTS/Dampeningcomparison.png" />